Dornavineeth/UnlearningFactory/docs/evaluation.md

   model=Phi-3.5-mini-instruct \
   model.model_args.pretrained_model_name_or_path=<LOCAL_MODEL_PATH>
 ```
-- `data_split=Books`: override the default MUSE data split.
+- `---config-name=eval.yaml`-this is set by default so can be omitted

-To understand the structure of an evaluation config and the available parameters for overriding, refer to this example: [`configs/experiment/examples/tofu_eval.yaml`](../configs/experiment/examples/tofu_eval.yaml).
+- `data_split=Books`-override the default MUSE data split.

 ## Metrics